-3.6 3.7-In order to input large amounts of time varying data, input data files are used.
+3.9 In order to input large amounts of time varying data, input data files are used.
 The fuel prices are measured in £/GJ, and the carbon price is measured in £/kg.
 For the carbon price, a Shadow Price property has to be entered.
 This is identical to the Price property.
 Emissions costs are included in dispatch decisions based on the shadow price to the generator.
 For the unconstrained model, they are as follows:

-0000 trained medel, they are as relieve.
-Data file name Description Source Gas price Daily gas price in £/GJ Bloomberg - Day Ahead Spot price at NBP Coal price Weekly coal price in £/GJ Bloomberg - Generic CIF ARA Coal forward price Carbon price Annual carbon price in £/kg Bloomberg - European Futures Contract for Carbon Oil Monthly price in £/kg Bloomberg - Crude Oil, Brent Futures Price
+Data file name Description Source Gas price Daily gas price in £/GJ Bloomberg 4 - Day Ahead Spot price at NBP Coal price Weekly coal price in £/GJ Bloomberg - Generic CIF ARA Coal forward price Carbon price Annual carbon price in £/kg Bloomberg - European Futures Contract for Carbon Oil Monthly price in £/kg Bloomberg - Crude Oil, Brent Futures Price